-37. Bullying and Safeguarding
+38. Bullying and Safeguarding

+Some forms of bullying are illegal and should be reported to the police.
+These include:

+- violence or assault

+- theft

-- 37.1 The Law Some forms of bullying are illegal and should be reported to the police.
-These include: - violence or assault - theft - repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages - hate crimes - 37.2 Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally'.
-Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim. - 37.3 It can be inflicted on a child by another child or an adult.
+- repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages

+- hate crimes

+Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally'.
+Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim.

+It can be inflicted on a child by another child or an adult.
 Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
-It might be motivated by actual differences between children, or perceived differences. - 37.4 Our school has a legal duty to ensure we have an Anti-Bullying Policy in place and that all staff, children and parents/carers are made aware of it.
+It might be motivated by actual differences between children, or perceived differences.

+Our school has a legal duty to ensure we have an Anti-Bullying Policy in place and that all staff, children and parents/carers are made aware of it.
 This document can be accessed on our school website and sets out clear procedures in managing such incidents within the school.
 We also deliver work in school about anti-bullying though assemblies and lessons and our staff are trained in appropriately dealing with such incidents.

-37.5 However, at times, bullying such as Child-on-child abuse, sexualised behaviour, serious incidents of harm, homophobic behaviours and cyber-bullying will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
+At times, bullying such as Child-on-child abuse, sexualised behaviour, serious incidents of harm, homophobic behaviours and cyber-bullying will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
 In such cases, our Designated Safeguarding Lead and the Principal will assess the situation and seek advice and guidance from Children's Social care or the Police especially in relation to illegal activity.

-38. Local Priorities
+39. Local Priorities

-- 38.1 Within Leicester City, the Local Authority and LSCB has have their own priorities which reflect the area in which our school is based.
-Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation, County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
-(This is not an exhaustive list).
+Within Leicester City, the Local Authority and LSCB has have their own priorities which reflect the area in which our school is based.
+Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation,

-- 38.2 Within our local community area, our priorities are:
+County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
+Within our local community area, our priorities are:

 - Domestic Violence/Domestic Trauma

 - Child on Child abuse

 - Online Safety including sharing indecent images

 - Mental Health

 - CCE and CSE

 - Forced Marriage

 - Self-Harm

 - Recent East Leicester disorder following anti-social behaviour

-- Our SLT, DSLs and staff are aware of these priorities, and we aim to raise awareness through a whole school approach and staff training to ensure our children and young people are aware of such issues and that we implement the correct policies and procedures to ensure that our children and young people are safe within school and within the community we serve.
-We work closely with other agencies including the Police, Community Groups and Social care and where appropriate, Parents and Carers will also be a part of this whole school and whole community approach process.
+Our SLT, DSLs and staff are aware of these priorities through their knowledge of our pupils and staff training.
+We aim to effectively tailor our curriculum provision to ensure that our children are well informed and learn how to keep themselves safe.
+We work closely with the Police, parents, community groups and social care.

-39. Private Fostering
+40. Private Fostering